tideflow-io/tideflow-docs/docs/services-gh-ci.md

 The application is almost ready.
 Click on *Create GitHub App.*

-At this point, you need to copy 3 things from the newly created Github application, into this page.
+At this point, you need to copy 3 things from the newly created GitHub application, into this page.
 This are:

 - The **App ID**
 - The **Client ID**